KROV-FM

-KROV-FM is a radio station based in San Antonio, Texas.
+KTRU-HD2, branded as "KROV-FM" is a radio station based in San Antonio, Texas.
 This community based non-profit urban station was founded by Tommy Ray Calvert, Jr. serving as its first General Manager.
 Started as the second HD Radio subchannel of KRTU-FM (91.7-HD2 FM), the station is currently available online.
-The "KROV" call letters stand for "Restore Our Voice" and are not registered with the Federal Communications Commission.
+The "KROV" call letters stand for "Restore Our Voice" and are not the legal call letters for the radio station.